How to clean CPAP with vinegar

 Cleaning the CPAP machine

-The first thing to take note of when cleaning the machine is to switch off the power and remove the plug from the socket.
+CPAP cleaners are great, but the first thing to take note of when cleaning the machine is to switch off the power and remove the plug from the socket.
 Leave it for some time so that the energy is completely discharged.

 You cannot clean the machine like other CPAP accessories.
 It cannot be soaked into the water or exposed to vinegar.